xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5_outdated.md

 ![]({{site.baseurl}}/attachments/7505469/7602770.png)

-*   If your store has any modules that have upgrade hooks and these modules are disabled (not active), you will be prompted to either activate such modules or completely remove them.
-Module must be active in order to correctly run upgrade hooks and this is the reason why the module must be either enabled or deleted
+*   If your store has any addons that have upgrade hooks, and these addons are disabled (not active), you will be prompted to either activate those addons or completely remove them.
+An addon must be active for upgrade hooks to run correctly, and this is the reason why disabled addons with hooks must be either enabled or deleted.
     ![]({{site.baseurl}}/attachments/7505469/7602769.png)

 After clicking **Install updates** button, there will be the process as follows:

 1. Pre-upgrade hooks are run.
 If there is upgrade from 5.0.14 to 5.1.3, then all upgrade hooks - 5.1.0, 5.1.1, 5.1.2, 5.1.3 - will be run during this step.
-In addition to that all modules' upgrade hooks will be run at this stage;
+In addition to that, all addon upgrade hooks will be run at this stage;
 2. Overwriting of files happens: new files are added, existing ones are overwritten, non-existent ones in new version are deleted;
 3. Post-upgrade hooks are run.
 The same process as with pre-upgrade hooks;
 4. Cache rebuild process;
 5. Post-rebuild hooks are run.
 The same process as with pre-upgrade and post-upgrade hooks;
 6. Update of language variables happens.
-Script will take all install.yaml files of modules + yaml file with language variables of the core (`<X-Cart 5>/sql/install.yaml`) and put language variables from these files to the database;
+Script will take all install.yaml files of addons + yaml file with language variables of the core (`<X-Cart 5>/sql/install.yaml`) and put language variables from these files to the database;
 7. Upgrade is finished.

 ## Manual upgrade